dcollinsn/batwing-tech/content/support.md

   the cloud does have real costs, and the Judge Program doesn't have any mechanism to pay for them.
 Any support through these services will help to cover those expenses.
-* L2+ judges can also use the [Exemplar Program](https://apps.magicjudges.org/recognitions/)
-  to support work that they find important or valuable.
-Make sure you're using your recognitions to thank the people who run the [projects](https://apps.magicjudges.org/projects/) that you find helpful.
-[Need ideas?](https://apps.magicjudges.org/recognitions/search/?creator=Dan+Collins&creator_id=7104)